arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/Scorers.md

 and passed to the scorer implementation.

-Runtime-plugging functionality for scores is not avaiable in ArangoDB at this point in time, so ArangoDB comes with a few default-initialized scores:
+Runtime-plugging functionality for scores is not available in ArangoDB at this point in time, so ArangoDB comes with a few default-initialized scores:

 - *attribute-name*: order results based on the value of **attribute-name**